 Cloakroom with basin and WC.

 Bedroom one with Colonial mahogany king size bed, side tables, chest of drawers, wardrobe.
 Sea and garden views.

 En-suite bathroom with corner shower (with rainforest head), roll-top bath, heated towel rail, basin and WC.
 Sea views.

 Sitting room with large sofa and three armchairs, decorative fire, Smart TV.
 Sea views and coastline views.

 Bedroom two with with zip and link which can be configured to super king double or twin 3' beds as required.
 Side tables, chest of drawers.
 Sea and town views.

 En-suite shower room with rainforest head shower, heated towel rail, basin and WC.
 Sea views.

 Bedroom three with super king bed, side tables, large writing desk, chest of drawers, peg rail with hangers.
 Sea and town views.

 En-suite shower room with corner shower and rainforest head, heated towel rail, basin and WC.

-There is a fully-enclosed lawned garden with patio to the rear of Lions House.
+There is a fully-enclosed lawned garden with patio and garden furniture to the rear of Lions House.
 A barbecue is not supplied.
-Garden furniture will be available from Spring 2021.

 Lions House is accessed from a shared courtyard and despite its elevated position, the rear garden area is overlooked by the immediate properties to the left and right.